ULJ-Yale/qunex/README.md

 * 0.48.12 [niutilities connector] Added file locking, turned off gmri debugging splash
 * 0.48.13 [niutilities] Updated HCPLSImport to work with HCPYA, switched to os.walk for dicomSort
 * 0.48.14 [niutilities connector] Added a sessions parameter and functionality to HCPLSImport, added datatype parameter and functionality to RunTurnkey
+* 0.48.15 [library niutilities] Added support for MSMSulc and running HCP Pipelines in a 'strict' mode requested by HCP

 Stable Container Tag Log